 We only process and store your personal data for the period which is necessary to the achievement of the purpose of that storage or as provided for in the legal requirements to which our company is subject.

 If the purpose of the storage ceases to apply or if a prescribed storage period expires, the personal data will be disabled or deleted routinely and in accordance with the statutory provisions.

 The criterion for the duration of the storage of personal data is the relevant statutory retention period.
 On expiry of that period, the data in question will be erased as a matter of routine, provided that they are no longer necessary to the performance or negotiation of a contract.

-13. Up-to-dateness and amendment of the data protection declaration
+13. Up-to-dateness and amendment of the data protection notices

-This data protection declaration is valid at the present time and was issued in May 2018.
+These data protection notices are valid at the present time and was issued in May 2018.

-Because of the further development of our web pages and amenities or because of altered requirements issued by the legislators or authorities, it may become necessary to amend this data protection declaration.
-You can retrieve and print out the version of this data protection declaration that is currently applicable at any time on the website at https://www.eurodata.co.at/en/privacy
+Because of the further development of our web pages and amenities or because of altered requirements issued by the legislators or authorities, it may become necessary to amend these data protection notices.
+You can retrieve and print out the version of these data protection notices that is currently applicable at any time on the website at https://www.eurodata.co.at/en/privacy